We worship on the front lawn at 9:15 on Sunday mornings (weather permitting). Visit this page to make a reservation.

 • Follow the instructions and you will be set up for future giving via text messaging.

-or give via the app Give+
+Giving via the app

-As we take our worship, praise and prayer from this space and into our daily lives, may our lives be sustained through the love of our Heavenly Father.
+As we take our worship, praise and prayer from this space and into our daily lives, may our lives be sustained through the love of our heavenly Father.
 May we feel the presence of our Savior walking beside us, and know the power of the Spirit in both our actions and our words.
 Amen.

 Be people of grace and peace.